 Relationships need to be nurtured and they are a constant work in progress.
 It can be tempting to buy a gift for a partner or a child as a quick feel good fix.
 And there’s nothing wrong with that.
 But what relationships need more than anything is your time and attention.
 Whether that’s getting down on the floor and immersed in play with a child or going for a walk with a friend and getting more insight into their life.
 Or asking how your partner’s day was and really listening to the response.

 Use what you have with your money

 Many of us long for a hike in income or a cash windfall.
 But you could you look at things another way.
 Do you know EXACTLY where your money goes?
 Are you sure that what you spend it on is worth it?
 It’s easy to be swept along with others and spend money almost on autopilot.
 Being resourceful can actually give you quite a buzz.
 Educate yourself on all the free activities there are in your local area and where the best beauty spots are.
 Ask yourself whether you actually need to spend money on things or whether you could get as much value for free.
 Look at what you have that you aren’t using.
 Could you upcycle a piece of furniture and turn it into something else?
-If there is truly something that you need, check Freegle or even Swapcycle.
+If there is truly something that you need, check out Freegle.
 It’s a mindset shift in consumer society but a rewarding one.